 Cochran was contracted by the St. Louis Bridge Company to assist in the St. Louis Gateway Arch Grounds project.
 The $380 million dollar project is to transform and connect the grounds around the Gateway Arch to make a safer more enjoyable experience when at the monument.
 The design creates a new park extending over the Highway I-44 that will allow visitors to walk from the Old Courthouse to the Arch grounds and on to the Mississippi riverfront, without a curb or stair step in their way.
 This project is a monumental achievement for the City of St. Louis and will have a lasting impact on the economic, social, environmental, recreational and educational fabric of the entire bi-state metropolitan region.

 This project started in 2009 with an International design competition called “Framing a Modern Masterpiece: The City + The Arch + The River 2015”.
 The design competition winner was announced in September 2010 and was awarded to the internationally known Michael Van Valkenburgh Associates.
-Groundbreaking for the CityArchRiver 2015 project was August 2, 2013 and construction began on this public-private partnership.
-On October 28, 2015 the Gateway Arch will be celebrating the 50th Anniversary for this monument.
+Groundbreaking for the CityArchRiver 2015 project was August 2, 2013, and construction began on this public-private partnership.
+On October 28, 2015, the Gateway Arch will be celebrating the 50th Anniversary of this monument.

-The scope of the project for Cochran was to record the horizontal and vertical As-built location of over 30 retaining walls on the project for fabrication of railings.
-In addition to the As-builts Cochran was contracted to stakeout the location of over 250 pedestrian stanchions for pedestrian walkways.
-Phase 1 has been complete and Phase 2 is currently in progress.
+The scope of the project for Cochran was to record the horizontal and vertical As-built location of over 30 retaining walls on the project for the fabrication of railings.
+In addition to the As-builts Cochran was contracted to stake out the location of over 250 pedestrian stanchions for pedestrian walkways.
+Phase 1 has been completed and Phase 2 is currently in progress.

 To learn more about the St. Louis Gateway Arch Grounds project visit the following link City Arch River 2015.